top of page

 While some schools follow their syllabus line by line, ours serves as a rough guide that the instructor can use and adjust to the individual's way of learning and to the training environment.

-progress as well.
+Students get a copy of this syllabus and are able to track their own progress as well.
 Compared to other flight schools, we provide flight training while also trying to keep things interesting and fun.
 Grass runways, $100 hamburger runs, and more.

 As a Part 61 flight school there isn't really a limit on what we can do.
 Already have a license and haven't flown in a while and just want a CFI to tag along?
 Or maybe you are the spouse of a pilot who wants to take a few lessons and get the basics to help out.
 We can accommodate a variety of training needs.